-The next great artist from the East End was a drum major at the segregated DuBois School.
+The next great artist from the town’s northeast neighborhood was a drum major at the segregated DuBois School.
 Danny Scarborough graduated in 1965, five years before Wake Forest’s public schools were integrated.
 His talent and early education launched him farther than anyone could have imagined.

 Scarborough went on to attend St. Augustine’s College, the University of Massachusetts, Yale University, and Columbia University.
 He became an assistant professor in the Africana Studies program at San Diego State University, where he founded the Black Repertory Theater Experience.
 He wrote, directed, and choreographed dramatic dance performances that combined blues and jazz with African-themed movement.
 In 1978, Scarborough’s group was honored with an Emmy Award for a piece inspired by Alex Haley’s “Roots.”